Want to learn how to build your own DIY Wooden Stove Top Cover? You’re in the right place. I’ve got the tutorial for you here.

 Step 5: Add Juice Groove to Stove Top Cover

 To do this, I screwed some scraps together around the cover.
-Don’t screw directly to the cover, but screw the boards together TIGHTLY around the cover like shown.
+Don’t screw directly to it, but screw the boards together TIGHTLY around the stove top cover like shown.

 Remove the router guide boards and sand the groove smooth.